openid/openid4vp_ble/main.md

 * info: “SKWallet” (encoded as ASCII string)
 * L: 32 octets

-For encryption AES-256-GCM (GCM: Galois Counter Mode) as defined in NIST SP 800-38D MUST be used.
+For encryption AES-256-GCM (192) /ChaCha20 (GCM: Galois Counter Mode) as defined in NIST SP 800-38D MUST be used.

+ToDo: Can we do ChaCha20?
+Rather than AES 256 GCM?
+The fact that ChaCha20 is more streaming.

 The IV (Initialization Vector defined in NIST SP 800-38D) used for encryption MUST have the default length of 12 bytes for GCM, as specified in NIST SP 800-38D.
 The IV MUST be the concatenation of the identifier and the message counter (identifier || message counter).
 The identifier MUST be an 8-byte value.